-There is a reason that DAC mode is not on by default when you create a multi-site DAG, it can prevent your Exchange databases from coming online, proper Exchange monitoring can help detect DAG issues.
+The reason that DAC mode is not on by default when you create a multi-site DAG is it can prevent your Exchange databases from coming online.
+Proper Exchange monitoring can help detect DAG issues.
 That is the point of this feature, but I have seen customers who intentionally turned-on DAC mode and then were frustrated that it kept their databases off-line.

 If you turn on DAC mode, you should understand that the point of this configuration is to keep your databases off-line when all servers in the DAG cannot communicate with each other.

 If you have an on-premises Exchange deployment with a DAG setup in multiple datacenters, then you should strongly consider turning on DAC mode.
 If you do, please be aware that DAC mode can and will keep databases from mounting, even when you think those databases should be coming on-line.

 Exchange Hybrid and Office 365 Monitoring and Reporting